heisand/NWN/README.md

 ## Summary of the project
 - Removed syntax errors
-- Removed proper nouns
-- Removed multi word expressions
+- Removed proper nouns and multi word expressions
 - Removed structural and other errors

 ## Dataset